 If you haven’t had a chance to try Zin yet, it’s one of the more interesting warm-climate red grape varieties.
 There’s more than just fruit on the nose.
 It’s complex in its flavor profile.
 Its rich history also makes it fun to drink.
 Try it.
 Let us know your favorite producers!

-Is Zinfandel a grape or a wine?
+- Is Zin a grape or a wine?

-What kind of wine is Zinfandel?
+- What kind of wine is Zin?

 When Zin is fermented on its skins, it is red wine.
 However, some producers make a sweet pink wine from the grape called White Zin.

-What is White Zinfandel?
+- What is White Zinfandel?

-Sweet white zinfandel is what is known as a starter wine: it has a simple peachy flavor and high sugar content.
+White zinfandel is what is known as a starter wine: it has a simple peachy flavor and high sugar content.

-What is Zinfandel?
+- What is Zinfandel?